Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_日本語.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)

-It seems you've provided a reference to a file rather than text to translate.
-If you have specific text from the README.md file that you'd like translated into Japanese, please share that text, and I'd be happy to help! 😊
+Sure!
+However, the text you provided is a file descriptor and does not contain any content to translate.
+If you could provide the specific text you would like translated into Japanese, I would be happy to help! 😊